-The City supports innovative service solutions and technological advancements that would provide mutual benefits for Pierce County and Lakewood, such as the awarding of County ARPA funds to fund sewer extensions into the Tillicum Neighborhood.
-To improve the delivery of municipal services, the City supports contracting with the County for selective services and advocates for technological advancements in the County's video arraignment and continued development of the online building/permit platforms.
-The City is appreciative of recent innovative service collaborations with Pierce County such as the PALS+ permitting system and traffic signal contracting.
+The City supports innovative service solutions and technological advancements that would provide mutual benefits for Pierce County and Lakewood.
+To improve the delivery of municipal services, the City supports contracting with the County for selective services and advocates for expanding the County's video arraignment capabilities to the DuPont, Steilacoom, and Lakewood Municipal Court, and the continued development of the online building/permit platforms.
+The City is appreciative of innovative service collaborations with Pierce County such as the PALS+ permitting system and traffic signal contracting.
+The City also supports continued collaboration with Pierce Transit, to ensure transportation solutions planned in the community, such as bus rapid transit, are consistent with the City's comprehensive plan.